 Hi, I'm Rebecca.
 Registered Traditional Chinese Medicine Practitioner Mumtrepreneur, Founder and Owner of Dharma Health.

-By now you should have received your free download Acupressure Point Selection Cheat Sheet for Headaches, if not it should be in your inbox soon.
-It will give you simple acupressure point combinations to reduce or even eliminate pain.
+By now you should have received your free download "8 Natural Ways to Reduce Period Pain", if not it should be in your inbox soon.
+It will give you 8 simple strategies to reduce or even eliminate period pain.

 So what is the real cost of you just ignoring what your body is trying to tell you?
 Maybe you are just missing a day of work here and there.
 Maybe you are missing out on career advancement.
 Maybe you are missing out on quality time with your family and friends.

-All on going headaches and migraines should be professionally investigated to rule out any serious conditions.
+All period pain or irregular cycles should be investigated to rule out any serious conditions.
 Don't trust Doctor Google!